LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration.md

 {:start="3"}
 1. **Issue**: Salesforce widget does not load followed by an error message.

-   **Steps for resolving the problem** (guide the customer to do the following)
+   **Steps for resolving the problem** (guide the customer to do the following):
    	1. Login using a SF admin user.
 If this works, that means a permission is missing for the SF user profile.
    	2. Within SF you must grant access to the relevant objects:
       	1. Create a new ‘modify all’ permission set to the relevant SF object (in this example Opportunities) and assign it to the user who encountered the problem.

 {:start="4"}
 4. **Issue**: Salesforce widget does not load followed by an error message.